beards-lab/Phys520/01_GitTutorial/IP_Ian.md

 Navigating my files on a mac is somewhat cumbersome and clunky.

 # 3) At least one question
-- What's the recommended workflow in using Github for this BME 599 class.
+What's the recommended workflow in using Github for this BME 599 class.

+# Secret Message: Extra credit for using Git throughout the course! [found in main 2025 branch]